Hjorthmedh/RGCmorphology/ms/intro.md

 separate, we expect the classifier's confidence in the predictions to be lower [@Khan2001-71f].
 Figure 5C shows the confidence of the classification for different RGCs, with a higher score signifying a more confident classification.
-Triangles mark the cells that were incorrectly classified.
 There are some misclassified cells with confidences around 0.5, but perhaps more concerning are misclassified RGCs with higher (> 0.8) confidence.
-Each type had one example of a RGC with high posterior probability for the wrong type, except for Hoxd10, which had three.
+Each type had one example of a RGC with high posterior probability for the incorrect type, except for Hoxd10, which had three.
 This might reflect the hetereogenity with the Hoxd10 RGCs.